andrerpena/react-mde/readme.md

 - **icon**: If this is a text, it will print a `font-awesome` `<i/>` element with the classes `fa fa-${icon}`.
 Passing `bold` will print `<i className="fa fa-bold"></i>`.
  If the passing value is a React element, it will print the react element.
 - **tooltip**: If any, it will print a tooltip with the passed text.
 - **execute**: The function that will actually execute the command.
-This function accepts 2 parameters: `text`, which is the whole textarea text before your command, and `selection`, a 2 items array containing the beggining and end of the current selection.
-Your function should return the current `text` (after your command) and the current `selection` (after your command).
+This function accepts 2 parameters: `text`, which is the textarea text before the command, and `selection`, an objection containing `start` and `end`.
+ Your function should return the new `text` and the new `selection` (after your command).

 ### Anatomy of a dropdown command